 Data from an actual LendUp customer (M.T. from Orange County, CA) as of 11/2015.
 APR depends on the number of points accumulated.
 Ladder availability varies by state.* Explore the Ladder in California →

-LendUp was obviously the right choice.
+LendUp was obviously the right choice in the example above.
 Pamela's loans got bigger, cheaper, and more flexible over time, reducing her need for frequent borrowing.
-She was recently able to replace her washer and dryer with a LendUp Prime loan of $1000 at under 30% APR.
-Her repayment behavior for installment loans was reported to major credit bureaus.
-She's on the path to prime credit.
 None of this would be possible if she borrowed from traditional payday lenders.

 How can LendUp afford to offer all these benefits?

 We are committed to improving the lives of our customers, so instead of charging higher rates, we create efficiency elsewhere.
-We approve more responsible borrowers because we build our own software.
+We approve more responsible borrowers because we build our own software to identify borrowers who are more likely to pay their loans on time.
 We save money on rent by operating online.
-We could charge more if we wanted, but we're invested in creating a secure financial future for all.
+In many circumstance, we could charge more if we wanted, but we're invested in creating a secure financial future for all.

 How we make credit decisions

 We believe traditional credit bureaus don’t always give a complete picture of creditworthiness - particularly for borrowers with damaged or limited credit histories.
-Therefore, we use multiple FCRA compliant data sources - traditional credit bureaus, non-traditional credit bureaus, and public records - in our underwriting.
-We use this to verify an applicant’s identity and assess their ability and likelihood to repay, looking for opportunities to say yes to people looking for access to credit.
-We see the potential for other data sources like social media to further open up credit to those who banks and credit unions cannot approve; however, because of the challenges in ensuring accuracy and fairness, they are currently not a part of our credit underwriting.
+Therefore, we use multiple data sources - traditional credit bureaus, non-traditional credit bureaus, and public records - in our underwriting.
+We use this to verify an applicant’s identity and assess their ability and likelihood to repay.
+We also see the potential for other alternative data sources to further open up credit to those who banks and credit unions cannot approve; however, because of the challenges in ensuring accuracy and fairness, they are currently not a part of our credit underwriting.